-Enrolling employees: The mandate requires that companies with more than 200 FTEs auto enroll full-time new hires but give them the chance to opt out.
-The maximum waiting period before new hires must be enrolled in a qualified health plan is 90 days.
+Enrolling employees: The maximum waiting period before new hires must be enrolled in a qualified health plan is 90 days.
 For existing employees and their eligible dependents who lose non-employer, minimum essential coverage for reasons other than non-payment of premiums, companies must offer coverage within 30 days.
 The loss of health insurance triggers a “qualifying life event,” which allows an employee to use the Special Enrollment Period (SEP).

 What Is the Employer Health Insurance Mandate Fee?

 The mandate fee, officially known as the Employer Shared Responsibility Payment, is triggered if at least one full-time worker gets a premium tax credit from the IRS for buying individual health coverage on the marketplace.
 Although the number of FTEs determines if a company must comply with the mandate, the fee is based on full-time employees.
 There are two types of mandate fees: